DistributedSystemsGroup/zoe-website/README.md

 ## Running locally

-You need Ruby and gem before starting, then:
+You need Ruby (the one in Trusty is too old) and gem before starting, then:
 ```bash
 # install bundler
 gem install bundler